alialib/alia/docs/basic-signals.md

 ===========

-Signals are the main mechanic for modeling dataflow in alia, and they're introduced on the [Key Features](key-features.md) page.
+Signals are the main mechanic for modeling dataflow in alia, and they're introduced on the [Feature Overview](feature-overview.md) page.
 If you haven't already, you should read that before continuing on here.

 Signal Objects
 --------------